pydanny/django-party-pack/docs/install.rst

 Settings setup
 ===============

-We're going to follow what Django BDFL Jacob Kaplan-Moss advocates as best practices for dealing with settings.
+We're going to follow what Django BDFL Jacob Kaplan-Moss `advocates as best practices for dealing with settings`_.
 That means we're going to ignore the manage.py file in the root of our Django project and use the django-admin.py script.
 In order to do that, we need to take a few more steps.

 First, we add some virtualenv bits to allow us to access the settings properly::